Hassanyare/Minor_Applied_Data_Science/machine-learning/Removing_idle.md

 # How the scripts Removing the idle works

 ## The Code
 The code looks only at one column (bone: humerus_r_y_plane) because here is where the idle is most Visibel.
-After getting the start and end for this one column, i used numpy's funcion [np.cumsum](https://docs.scipy.org/doc/numpy/reference/generated/numpy.cumsum.html) to calculate the moving average filter to remove noise out of the data.
+After getting the data of this one column, i used numpy's funcion [np.cumsum](https://docs.scipy.org/doc/numpy/reference/generated/numpy.cumsum.html) to calculate the moving average filter to remove noise out of the data.
 I then calculated the difference between the subsequent values using numpy function [np.diff](https://docs.scipy.org/doc/numpy/reference/generated/numpy.diff.html).
 Further more I split the exercise into 3 equal parts, which can be extended upto 6 parts.
 I tested different splits and three was the optimal amount of splits.

 ``` python